a2z2k26/bumba-voice/deployments/setup/README.md

 # Setup Directory 🔧

-This directory contains installation and setup tools for CHATTA.
+This directory contains installation and setup tools for BUMBA.

 ## Files